Mexico Field Trips, February and March 1980

 Drove

-to Palenque & arrived in the middle of the night.
+to Palenque and arrived in the middle of the night.
 Hung our

 hammock in dining-room of Nututun - beautiful spot by the river with